 Under the implied consent laws you have a couple of options to choose from when offered a Breathalyzer and/or field sobriety test.

 Administrative Per Se: If you fail the roadside sobriety test or blow a 0.08% or more in the field, the chances are pretty high that you will be arrested at that point.
 Depending on the officer's tendencies or discretion, you may have to fork over your driver license before you are read your rights and cuffed.
 Yes, you will be handcuffed.
 Face it, you will be under arrest and headed to jail.

 Other officers will wait until processing at the jail before taking your driver license.
 Either way, it will be gone from your possession for a while.
 If you are convicted of the DWI, the time your license was in the hands of the police will be credited to the overall revocation or suspension.

 Refusal: You can refuse to take the tests.
 While you do have the right to not take the test, the state has a right to impose a hefty consequence for making that call.
-Even if you are later found not guilty of the charge, your license will be suspended for 120 days to one year for refusing to take the breath test.
+Even if you are later found not guilty of the charge, your license will be suspended.
 Before you plead guilty to any crime, however, it's advisable to consult a DWI attorney.

 If your license was revoked due to a DUI or DWI offense, you will need to attend an Alcohol Education Program before applying for a new one.
 The program is designed to steer you clear of any future incidents involving intoxicating beverages and cars―unless from a seat in a taxi or bus.

 The course also takes a physiological route and analyzes each participant to determine whether there is a more serious problem involved with abuse or dependency.
 If you fall into this category the division will require you to undergo more intensive therapy in the form of a treatment program.Compare SR-22 Insurance Rates in 3 Steps

 1. Enter Your Zip: